Quick Quiz ( Mobile Recommended )

 - Class 12 Biology Chapter 2 NEET Questions

-MCQ on Neural Control and Coordination for NEET Students
+mcq on Neural Control and Coordination for NEET Students

 Which part of the body is controlled by the hypoglossal nerve?